IguMail/mobile-mail-client/README.md

-# rne-cross-platform-example
+# Chaterr

+Mobile mail client for android, iOS.

-## A React Native Elements example app for android, iOS, and web that shares a single codebase.
+## Built using React Native Elements for android, iOS, and web that shares a single codebase.

 ### "Write once, run anywhere... including UI"